Snapchat/KeyDB-docs/docs/replication.md

     slave-announce-ip 5.5.5.5
     slave-announce-port 1234

-And are documented in the example `redis.conf` of recent KeyDB distributions.
+And are documented in the example `keydb.conf` of recent KeyDB distributions.

 The INFO and ROLE command
 ---